Edozie10/m365-identity-security-architecture/02-identity-governance-design.md

 # Role-Based Access Control (RBAC)

-**Microsoft Entra ID** provides a structured RBAC model that allows administrators to manage access to identity services and resources.
+Microsoft Entra ID provides a structured **Role-Based Access Control model** that allows administrators to manage access to identity services and organisational resources.

 Roles define the level of administrative control granted to specific users within the environment.